MetroidPrimeModding/prime-practice-native/README.md

-# Metroid Prime Practice Mod Patcher
+# Metroid Prime Practice Mod
 This project can produce a release & patch a metroid prime iso to be the practice mod

 # NOTE: THESE INSTALL INSTRUCTIONS ARE OUT OF DATE